prophittcorey/muse/README.md

 # Muse

-A minimal, self-hostable music player.
+Your music, in your browser.
+Muse is a minimal, self-hostable music player that serves any folder containing mp3 files.

+Written in Go with zero dependencies.

 ![A screenshot demonstrating the app running in a browser.](.github/screenshot.png)